 Investment Fraud Insurance was designed to protect you as a shareholder from severe shocks to the share price which may cause you to lose significant value in your investments in a short period of time.

-In summary, the triggers that determine whether your Investment Fraud Insurance policy will pay out are:
+In summary, the triggers that determine whether your Investsure policy will pay out are:

 1. Allegations of wrongdoing by directors surface via multiple reputable sources

 2. The share price moves more than 10% down from the Opening Price on the News Date or the day after.